This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy has the equipment and facilities it needs to provide its services.
-And its team members use the equipment in a way which protects people’s confidentiality.
+The pharmacy has the equipment it needs for providing its services.
+And pharmacy team members use the equipment and facilities in a way which protects people’s confidentiality.

 Pharmacy details